Nouf-Nasser/First-Project-Portfolio-Website/README.md

 # Nouf Nasser
-A student with huge interest in programming
+A student with huge interest in JavaScript programming